-- Procedure Changes Changes to relevant procedures since the last audit are reviewed to determine that the modified procedures meet the requirements of the exida certification scheme. - Engineering Changes The engineering change list is reviewed to determine if any of the changes could affect the safety function of the 2051 Pressure Transmitter with 4-20mA HART. - Impact Analysis If changes were made to the product design, the impact analysis associated with the change will be reviewed to see that the functional safety requirements for an impact analysis have been met. - Field History Shipping and field returns during the certification period will be reviewed to determine if any systematic failures have occurred.
+- Procedure Changes Changes to relevant procedures since the last audit are reviewed to determine that the modified procedures meet the requirements of the exida certification scheme. - Engineering Changes The engineering change list is reviewed to determine if any of the changes could affect the safety function of the 3051 Pressure Transmitter with 4-20mA HART. - Impact Analysis If changes were made to the product design, the impact analysis associated with the change will be reviewed to see that the functional safety requirements for an impact analysis have been met. - Field History Shipping and field returns during the certification period will be reviewed to determine if any systematic failures have occurred.
 If systematic failures have occurred during the certification period, the corrective action that was taken to eliminate the systematic failure(s) will be reviewed to determine that said action followed the approved processes and was effective. - Safety Manual The latest version of the safety manual will be reviewed to determine that it meets the IEC 61508 requirements for a safety manual. - FMEDA Update If required or requested the FMEDA will be updated.
-This is typically done if there are changes to the IEC 61508 standard and/or changes to the exida failure rate database. - Evaluate use of the certificate and/or certification mark Conduct a search of the applicant's web site and document any misuse of the certificate and/or certification mark.
-Report any misuse of the certificate and/or certification mark to the exida Managing Director. - Recommendations from Previous Audits If there are recommendations from the previous audit, these are reviewed to see if the recommendations have been implemented properly.
+This is typically done if there are changes to the IEC 61508 standard and/or changes to the exida failure rate database. - Recommendations from Previous Audits If there are recommendations from the previous audit, these are reviewed to see if the recommendations have been implemented properly.

-6.3 Documentation provided by Rosemount
+6.3 Documentation provided by Rosemount for Surveillance

 Ref Description

 [E1] Configuration and Change Management

 [E2]] Control of Monitoring and Measuring Equipment

 [E3] Corrective Action - Preventive Action Process

 [E4] Customer Notification Process

 [E5] Document and Record Management Process

 [E6] Engineering Change Order (ECO) Process

 [E7] Failure Analysis Process

 [E8] How to Write and Assemble a Failure Analysis Laboratory Summary

 [E9] Peer Review Work Instruction

 [E10] Product Design and Development Process

 [E11] Quality Manual

 [E12] Safety-related Systems Verification Checklists

 [E13] Supplier Quality Manual

 [E14] Supply Chain Supplier Corrective Action Process Description

-[E15] Safety Manual
+[E15] Safety Manual - 00809-0100-4007_RevBB_8.20_UF.pdf

 [E16] Compatibility Test results